 How does campaign spending affect electoral outcomes in the United States?
 In partnership with candidates, researcher Alan Gerber conducted five randomized evaluations in two states to measure the effect of campaign mailings on vote shares.
 The results suggest that incumbent spending has a negligible effect on vote share, whereas challenger spending was effective.

-In U.S. elections, some candidates have more money to spend on their campaigns than others.
+In U.S. elections, some candidates have more money to spend on their campaigns than others, often due to unlimited election spending by corporations and high-net worth individuals through Super PACs.
 If campaign spending affects election outcomes, then campaign finance can influence who runs in an election, who wins, and what the winners do in office.
 Previous research has reached conflicting conclusions on campaign spending effectiveness.
 How does campaign spending affect electoral outcomes and does this effect differ between incumbents and challengers?

 Context of the evaluation